Tomoki Hayakawa

 Tomoki Hayakawa (早川 友基, Hayakawa Tomoki) is a Japanese professional footballer who plays as a goalkeeper for club Kashima Antlers and the Japan national team.

 Club career

 Hayakawa made his professional debut in a 8–1 Emperor's Cup win against YSCC Yokohama.
 He made his J1 League debut in the 2022 season, in a 1–1 draw with Sagan Tosu.

 In the 2023 season, Hayakawa became first-choice goalkeeper for Kashima and played in every league game.
 Before the 2024 season, he was given the number 1 shirt following the retirement of Kwoun Sun-tae.
 In the 2024 season, Hayakawa also participated in every league game for the club and kept 15 clean sheets, the second most in the league.

+In 2025, he played every minute of every league match for the third consecutive season and was named the Save of the Month award winner four times, contributing to Kashima's ninth league championship and their first in nine years.
+He was awarded the J.League Most Valuable Player award for the 2025 season at the J.League Awards ceremony held on 11 December.
+He is only the second goalkeeper to receive the award, after Seigo Narazaki.

 International career

 Hayakawa was called up Japan national team squad for the 2025 EAFF E-1 Football Championship.
 He made his debut on 12 July 2025 in a 2–0 win over China.

+On 15 May 2026, Hayakawa was named in Japan's squad for the 2026 FIFA World Cup.